JohnVersus/gpt-actions-python-vercel-boilerplate/readme.md

 This repository contains a boilerplate for creating a [ChatGPT](https://platform.openai.com/docs/plugins/introduction) Plugin API using FastAPI.

+If you find this repository useful, please consider giving it a star! 🌟

 ## Prerequisites

 Before you begin, ensure you know how to work with the following: